OUR Executive team

 Executive Manager — Strategic Operations & Human Resources

 Stacey has been with Rack & Riddle for seven years.
 She was initially hired as our Staff Accountant.
 Over the course of seven years, we have increasingly relied upon Stacey’s talents, and steadily increased her job responsibilities.
 In early 2020, she began a new role as our Executive Manager — Strategic Operations & Human Resources.
 With nearly 100 employees working for the company, Stacey’s HR duties take up the majority of her time, however she also plays a key role in the strategic direction of Rack & Riddle from both a personnel, management and company growth perspective.
 As a manager on the Executive Team, she helps ensure that company-wide protocols are followed and the execution of the overall business plan is implemented across the various departments in day-to-day operations.

 She was born and raised in Santa Rosa, California, and comes from generations of Bay Area construction industry professionals — which provided her with a grounded, determined work ethic.
 In 2007, she graduated from Sonoma State University School of Business and Economics with a Bachelor’s degree in Econometrics and Quantitative Economics.
 At SSU, she was Vice President of the Econ Club, Head of Economics Tutor Department with Distinction.

-Stacey is married, and she and her husband have embarked on a shared lifelong goal of building their dream home together.
-This project has kept her busy since 2018.
-She is expecting her first child in 2020.
+Stacey is married, and in 2018 she and her husband embarked on a shared lifelong goal of building their dream home together.
+This project is now complete and they welcomed their first child together in October, 2020.
 When the timing is right, she plans to get back to one of her most beloved hobbies: Coaching youth sports — soccer, softball and T-ball.
 And, visiting more of Sonoma County’s bountiful wineries on dates with her husband.